-Submission of proposal
+46. Submission of proposal

-46.-(1) Where the procuring entity requires a technical and financial proposal, the technical and financial proposal shall be submitted in separate sealed envelopes.

-(2) After the closing time for the submission of proposals -
+- (1) Where the procuring entity requires a technical and financial proposal, the technical and financial proposal shall be submitted in separate sealed envelopes. - (2) After the closing time for the submission of proposals - (a) in the case of a public procurement of a minor value, the accounting officer;

-- (a) in the case of a public procurement of a minor value, the accounting officer; - (b) in the case a public procurement of an intermediate value, the Public Procurement Committee; or shall open the technical proposals.
+- (b) in the case a public procurement of an intermediate value, the Public Procurement Committee; or - (c) in the case of a public procurement of a major value, the Board, shall open the technical proposals. - (3) The financial proposal must remain sealed until they are opened publicly.